-One of my favorite places to visit is Mont-Tremblant, Quebec.
-About an hour and a half north of Montreal, this ski resort and village is a popular winter destination.
+One of my favorite places to visit in Mont-Tremblant, Quebec.
+About an hour and a half north of Montreal, this ski resort and the village is a popular winter destination.

 But, don’t let that deter you from visiting any time of year.
 In fact, Mont-Tremblant has great things to offer in winter, spring, summer, and fall (yes, the fall leaves are that pretty!).

-There is a wide variety Mont-Tremblant restaurants, from “fancy” and upscale to unique local favorites.
+There are a wide variety of Mont Tremblant restaurants, from “fancy” and upscale to unique local favorites.
 There are even some cheap eats that just have to be tried!